 Narendra Bhawan, Bikaner, Rajasthan

-When I got an invite to come and experience Narendra Bhawan that is inspired by the life of last reigning king of Bikaner.
+When I got an invite to come and experience this luxury property that is inspired by the life of the last reigning king of Bikaner.
 I wondered how different it would be from staying in palace turned heritage hotels of Rajasthan.
-The first thing that I learned after reaching there was that it was the house of Narendra Singh ji.
+The first thing that I learned after reaching there was that it was the house of Narendra Singh Ji.
 Yes, I know a king lives in a palace and not a house.
 So, it is a house and that is why it is called a Bhawan and not a Mahal or palace.
-He does have a palace not too far from this house called Laxmi Niwas Palace.
+He does have a Palace not too far from this house called Laxmi Niwas Palace.

-The hotel as it stands today has actually been built around the original house which was a double story structure built to live.
+The hotel as it stands today has actually been built around the original house which was a double-story structure built to live.
 To convert it into an 80+ room hotel, they have added a couple of stories above the house and a story in the basement.
 How they enhanced a heritage property was an element of curiosity for me.
-I took a walk around the old house, including the basement story that has been added around it to understand it.
-It is an incredible effort to enhance the house of Narendra Singh ji and make it even grander by celebrating his life & times.
+I took a walk around the old house, including the basement story that has been added to it to understand it.
+It is an incredible effort to enhance the house of Narendra Singh Ji and make it even grander by celebrating his life & times.

-The facade of the Narendra Bhawan is quintessentially Rajasthani – in pale pink sandstone – full of Jharokhas interspersed with colorful stained glasses.
-As soon as I entered in the Verandah, I felt at home for I found the very familiar Portuguese tiles hobnobbing with the yellow Jaisalmer stone.
+The facade of the building is quintessentially Rajasthani – in pale pink sandstone – full of Jharokhas interspersed with colorfully stained glasses.
+As soon as I entered the Verandah, I felt at home for I found the very familiar Portuguese tiles hobnobbing with the yellow Jaisalmer stone.
 The bright red Piano was seeking attention from one end of this long Verandah while the penguin classics in the glass cabinets tempted the bibliophile in me.

 Where to Eat at Narendra Bhawan?

-For dinner, sit next to rooftop pool with a view of the Bikaner skyline that gives you a Turkish feel.
-They even have a night room where they serve museum dinner.
+For dinner, sit next to the rooftop pool with a view of the Bikaner skyline that gives you a Turkish feel.
+They even have a night room where they serve museum dinners.
 I would always remember the glittering layout of the table.

-The ladies room reminded me of the similar rooms I have seen in European palaces.
-They always make me wonder why would women sit with their back to each other.
+The ladies’ room reminded me of the similar rooms I have seen in European palaces.
+They always make me wonder why would women sit with their backs to each other.

-There are 4 different types of rooms at Narendra Bhawan.
-I stayed at the Prince room that is a longish room with lots of mirrors around.
+There are 4 different types of rooms there.
+I stayed in the Prince room which is a longish room with lots of mirrors around.
 I loved the pearl holders for water bottles and even for toiletries in the bathroom.
 There was a touch of velvet.

-I had earlier experienced the Narendra Bhawan’s team’s hospitality at Suryagarh in Jaisalmer.
+I had earlier experienced their team’s hospitality at Suryagarh in Jaisalmer.
 This time I was prepared for some exotic desert experiences.
 I must admit they surpassed my expectations with two unique experiences that they created for us.

-Sundowner – an experience at Oasis of Ratadi Talai
+Sundowner – an experience at Oasis of the Ratadi Talai

 How can you miss an oasis in the desert – this is what makes a desert livable.
-At Ratadi Talai, an oasis near Bikaner Narendra Bhawan team organized a beautiful setup in the middle of sand dunes.
+At the Ratadi Talai, an oasis near Bikaner their team organized a beautiful setup in the middle of sand dunes.
 It was a sheer pleasure to watch the sun go down as the lonely tree reflected in the waters of the small pond.

-Music of the flute added to the candle lit ambiance as the sun said goodbye for the day.
+The music of the flute added to the candlelit ambiance as the sun said goodbye for the day.
 The kitchen team had their own setup nearby complete with a tempting grill.
 Food and drinks kept flowing as we sat on the funky version of traditional Charpai.
 The white fabric fluttered as the wind played with the sand.

-If an oasis is perfect for sunset, lawns of Laxmi Niwas Palace are perfect for a dinner on a moonlit night.
+If an oasis is perfect for sunset, the lawns of Laxmi Niwas Palace are perfect for dinner on a moonlit night.
 The majestic palace stood in front of us.
-Two lovely lotus ponds surrounded the table lit with an array of candle lit lamps on a bed of rose petals.
-The lotus buds were soaking in the moonlight that they would reflect back in the morning when they open with the first rays of sun next morning.
+Two lovely lotus ponds surrounded the table lit with an array of candlelit lamps on a bed of rose petals.
+The lotus buds were soaking in the moonlight that they would reflect back in the morning when they open with the first rays of the sun the next morning.

 The beauty of these experiences is that you feel very special and of course, royal.

-Recommend you read following travel blog on Rajasthan tourist attractions.
+Recommend you read the following travel blogs on Rajasthan tourist attractions.